 After being diagnosed with lung cancer, ask your doctor for comprehensive biomarker testing.

-Comprehensive biomarker testing checks your lung cancer for a full list of biomarkers that doctors have linked to NSCLC.
-It is important to know if you have any biomarkers to help decide what your treatment options might be – different treatments work better on cancers with certain biomarkers.
-Comprehensive biomarker testing may also find other mutations that may help inform your treatment plan.
+Comprehensive biomarker testing (also called comprehensive genomic profiling or molecular testing) checks your lung cancer for a full list of biomarkers that doctors have linked to NSCLC.
+It is important to know if you have any other biomarkers (in addition to KRAS mutations) to help decide what your treatment options might be.
+Some treatments work better on cancers with certain biomarkers.

 Learn more about biomarker testing and types of biopsies